michaelmangelsdorf/Sonne8/Work_in_progress/README.txt

 Register M is a pseudo-register.
 It can be used as Source or Target of a Transfer instruction.
 It is used to transfer values from/to an implied memory cell from/into a register.

+I (Iteration register)

+The iteration register can be accessed using Get-Put operations, and is used in the xX jump instruction: This instruction decrements I and branches, if I is not zero.

 D (Data page index)

 It can be used as Source or Target of a Transfer instruction.
 During Trap and Call instructions, the current code page index is saved into D, and during RET instructions, the current code page index is restored from D.

+G (Global page index)

+Register G contains the page index for byte indices above 127 during instruction or literal fetch.

 L (Local page index)

-It can be used as Source or Target of a Transfer instruction.
-Register L contains the page index for GET-PUT instructions.
+Register L contains the page index for GET-PUT instructions, and also for byte indices above 127 during data access.
 The NEW instruction decrements L by 1.
 The OLD instruction increments L by 1.

 S (Serial)